Key takeaways

 Cash, Alipay, and where foreign cards fail

-The ticket office at Baoguo Temple, the coach windows, and all three cable car stations accept WeChat Pay and Alipay.
-Cash is accepted at the entrance ticket office and at most cable car stations but increasingly rare on the mountain.
-Foreign credit cards work at almost no point on the mountain — Visa/Mastercard POS exists at the Jinding Hotel front desk and maybe at one or two restaurants near Baoguo, nowhere else.
-Bring ¥800-1,200 cash backup, and load Alipay's Tour Pass (the international-card-funded prepaid Alipay account for foreigners) before you leave Chengdu — it's the most important payment prep for this trip.
+The ticket office at Baoguo, the coach windows, and all three cable car stations accept WeChat Pay and Alipay.
+Cash is accepted at the entrance office and most cable car stations but increasingly rare on the mountain.
+Foreign credit cards work at almost no point on the mountain — Visa/Mastercard POS exists at the Jinding Hotel front desk and maybe one or two restaurants near Baoguo, nowhere else.
+Bring ¥800–1,200 cash backup, and load Alipay’s Tour Pass (the international-card-funded prepaid account for foreigners) before you leave Chengdu — it’s the most important payment prep for this trip.

 Monkey rules (take seriously)

-Mt Emei's Tibetan macaques (concentrated around Wuxiangang and the Wannian area) are habituated, large, and quick.
-Standard rules:
+Mt Emei’s Tibetan macaques (concentrated around Wuxiangang and the Wannian area) are habituated, large, and quick.
+The standard rules:

-• Don't carry visible food or drinks in your hands
+- Don’t carry visible food or drinks in your hands; daypacks closed and zipped, snacks fully sealed inside.

-• If a macaque grabs at your bag, drop the bag and step back slowly — don't tug or fight for it
+- If a macaque grabs at your bag, drop it and step back slowly — don’t tug or fight for it.

-• If bitten or scratched, descend immediately to the Wuxiangang mid-mountain clinic (rabies post-exposure prophylaxis vaccine is stocked, but you don't want to need this)
+- If bitten or scratched, descend to the Wuxiangang mid-mountain clinic (rabies post-exposure vaccine is stocked) — you don’t want to need this.

 Layered clothing and altitude

-The base at Baoguo is 550m, summit 3,077m — a 2,500m gain in one cable-car ride.
-Temperature drop runs 12-18°C from base to summit at any time of year, and the wind exposure at Jinding adds another 5°C of windchill.
-Layer system: base layer + insulating mid (fleece or light down) + hard shell wind/rain jacket.
-Hats and gloves year-round on the summit.
-Some Jinding hotels rent thick down jackets for ¥30-50/day if you arrive underprepared, but supply runs out on peak weekends.
+The base at Baoguo is 550m, the summit 3,077m — a 2,500m gain in one cable-car ride.
+The drop runs 12–18°C base-to-summit at any time of year, and Jinding’s wind adds ~5°C of windchill.
+Layer: base layer + insulating mid (fleece or light down) + hard-shell wind/rain jacket; hats and gloves year-round on the summit.
+Some Jinding hotels rent down jackets for ¥30–50/day, but supply runs out on peak weekends.
+Altitude is mild (3,077m is ~1,000m below the symptomatic threshold for most healthy adults), but summit front desks sell small oxygen canisters (¥30–50) if you’re prone to it.

 Is Mt Emei worth visiting from Chengdu?